Julia Donaldson’s BBC animation The Snail and the Whale is a beautiful visual treat

 - Meet the voice solid of The Snail and the Whale

-Julia Donaldson variations have shortly grow to be a staple of the festive TV schedules.
-To this point, we’ve had Zog, Room on the Broom, Gruffalo, Stick Man, The Freeway Rat… and now BBC One and Magic Mild Footage have teamed up but once more to convey us The Snail and the Whale.
+Julia Donaldson diversifications have rapidly turn out to be a staple of the festive TV schedules.
+To this point, we’ve had Zog, Room on the Broom, Gruffalo, Stick Man, The Freeway Rat… and now BBC One and Magic Gentle Footage have teamed up but once more to deliver us The Snail and the Whale.

-The story additionally contains a pretty friendship between two wildly totally different creatures.
+The story additionally encompasses a beautiful friendship between two wildly totally different creatures.
 The whale helps the snail; the snail helps the whale.
-And on their journey they go by means of waters stormy and nonetheless, exhibiting us all totally different corners of the world.
+And on their journey they move by waters stormy and nonetheless, displaying us all totally different corners of the world.
 It’s visually spectacular.
-You’ll be able to sit again and simply get pleasure from.
+You possibly can sit again and simply get pleasure from.

-On TV, nonetheless, these goofy snarks grow to be a bit extra horrifying – chasing and snapping on the whale’s tail with massive intimidating enamel.
+On TV, nonetheless, these goofy snarks turn out to be a bit extra horrifying – chasing and snapping on the whale’s tail with large intimidating tooth.
 Be warned!
 And supply cushions for timid youngsters to cover behind!
-(Spoiler: the whale will get away simply advantageous after a minute or so.
+(Spoiler: the whale will get away simply wonderful after a minute or so.
 The jeopardy doesn’t final too lengthy.
-Your youngsters are in all probability braver than me.)
+Your children are in all probability braver than me.)

 The Snail and The Whale will air at 2:30pm on Wednesday 25th December (Christmas Day) on BBC One